awsdocs/ec2-image-builder-user-guide/doc_source/awstoe-verify-sig.md

 1. Scroll down until you see the **Thumbprint** field and then choose **Thumbprint**\.
 This displays the entire thumbprint value in the lower window\.
    + If the thumbprint value in the lower window is identical to the following value:

-     **4B AD 22 73 29 AD EF 18 F2 15 B6 47 5F B7 94 8E 16 29 B5 05**
+     **16 67 49 A7 B8 CC 5B 8A 57 1D DF 4B 7A 37 9D B1 6A 5E 65 80**

-     then your downloaded awstoe binary is authentic and can be safely installed\.
+     then your downloaded AWSTOE binary is authentic and can be safely installed\.
    + If the thumbprint value in the lower details window is not identical to the previous value, do not run `awstoe.exe`\.